top of page

 FRENCH WAY

-The French Way from Sarria to Santiago is the most popular choice for first-time pilgrims.
-Covering the final 115 km, it offers well-marked paths, frequent services, welcoming villages, and a strong pilgrim community.
-Green Galician landscapes, historic churches, and daily walking stages make this route ideal for beginners seeking a classic Camino experience and the opportunity to earn the Compostela.
+The Camino Francés from Sarria is the most popular choice for first-time pilgrims.
+This final 115 km section is perfect for beginners, offering well-marked paths, frequent services, and a strong pilgrim community.
+You'll walk through beautiful Galician landscapes, visit historic churches, and enjoy manageable daily stages, making it the ideal route to earn your Compostela and have a classic Camino experience.

 💰 Price: From €2,800 per person